trung051093/gogo/_docs/tracing.md

 My approach is that we have a pre-existing application.
 Now QA reports some requests very slow and that request is a computational combination of several service.
 You don't know which service slowly and which don't.

-So I'm try write a decorator function, this will help end the current service, doing exactly what it does.
+So I'm try write a decorator function, this will help wrap our current service, doing exactly what it does and do not change the business logic.

 - [Invoke func decorator](../decorators/invoke.go):
 The decorator function help invoke a function and do exactly what it does.